Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

 The J[22] prescription reproduces the early opacity behavior more accurately, though it still fails to capture the opacity drop around $T \sim 2\times10^3$~K. Consequently, the differences in the photosphere evolution between this model and \texttt{NdU300} are more pronounced in the equatorial regions (which contribute the most to the EM emission) than in the polar ones.

-The non-analytical models exhibit non-monotonic opacity evolution in the lanthanide-rich elements.
+The nonanalytical models exhibit non-monotonic opacity evolution in the lanthanide-rich elements.
 This behavior arises either from the opacity peak around $T\sim5\times10^3$~K in the \texttt{LANL-R} and \texttt{LANL} cases, or from the activation of the atomic data at $T\simeq6\times10^4$~K in the \texttt{LANL-P} model (see Fig.~\ref{fig:kappa_compare}).
-As a result, the photosphere is observed to bounce towards the outer regions of the ejecta at $t\sim1$~hour in the \texttt{GKPl} simulation, and later at $t\sim5$~hours in the \texttt{GK}, \texttt{Nd300}, and \texttt{NdU300} runs.
-The photosphere location predicted by the multi-group calculations always lies between those obtained with \texttt{LANL-R} and \texttt{LANL-P}, which are known to respectively under- and overestimate the effective gray opacity.
+As a result, the photosphere is observed to bounce toward the outer regions of the ejecta at $t\sim1$~hour in the \texttt{GKPl} simulation, and later at $t\sim5$~hours in the \texttt{GK}, \texttt{Nd300}, and \texttt{NdU300} runs.
+The photosphere location predicted by the multigroup calculations always lies between those obtained with \texttt{LANL-R} and \texttt{LANL-P}, which are known to respectively under- and overestimate the effective gray opacity.

 In Fig.~\ref{fig:light_curves_OP}, we examine the impact of the opacity model on the kilonova light curves.
-The colder photosphere predicted by W[22] with respect to the \texttt{LANL} model results in a suppressed emission at $t \lesssim 1$~hour, with a stronger suppression at higher frequencies that makes the early-time signal appear redder.
+The colder photosphere predicted by W[22] with respect to the \texttt{LANL} model results in a suppressed emission at $t \lesssim 1$~hour (in agreement with the bolometric luminosities reported in Table~\ref{tab:knecnn_runs}), with a stronger suppression at higher frequencies that makes the early-time signal appear redder.
 Nevertheless, the photospheric luminosity and the optical-band magnitudes remain broadly comparable across models, as the larger photospheric radius partially compensates for the lower emissivity of the colder photosphere.
 At later times, the artificially high constant gray opacity causes the ejecta to become completely optically thin only at comparatively late stages.
 Therefore, the photospheric contribution to the luminosity persists for longer, thus delaying the decay of the infrared emission at $t\gtrsim1$~day.

 As discussed above, J[22] performs better than W[22], but still overestimates the opacity of the lanthanide-rich ejecta.
-As a result, the light curves from J[22] more closely resemble those produced with the \texttt{LANL} models than those from W[22], but they still exhibit a delayed shut-off of the photospheric emission and thus a more prolonged signal.
+As a result, the light curves from J[22] more closely resemble those produced with the \texttt{LANL} models than those from W[22], but they still exhibit a lower peak bolometric luminosity and a delayed shut-off of the photospheric emission and thus a more prolonged signal.